praymann/sortinghat/README.md

 * aws-sdk 2.1.2
 * pure_json

-The v2.1.2 dependency comes from the fact that as of this writting the latest codedeploy-agent (installed via .rpm) breaks if it does not have v2.1.2.

 During actually usage, the gem requires that the instance have the following IAM actions allowed via policy:
 * autoscaling:DescribeAutoScalingInstances
 * autoscaling:DescribeAutoScalingGroups